mjtsai1974/DevBlog/_posts/2018-01-16-intro-beta-dist.md

 <p class="message">
 In probability theory and statistics, base on the most fundamental gamma distribution, <font color="Red">beta</font> distribution is one of the many models of distributions further developed.
 With the basic realization of gamma distributions, we could also treat the <font color="Red">beta</font> function a <font color="DeepSkyBlue">special combination of gamma</font> functions.
-It would be greatly helpful in the evaluation of the regression model build on your hypothesis, the power of test for the precision in the machine learning results.
+The beta function is important in calculus and analysis due to its close connection to the gamma function, which is itself a generalization of the factorial function, and would be greatly helpful in the evaluation, the power of test for the regression model build on your hypothesis, the precision in the machine learning results.
 </p>

 ### Begin From The <font color="Red">Beta</font> Function
->We formulate the <font color="Red">beta</font> function in below two expressions:
+>The beta function, also known as Euler's integral of the first kind.
+We formulate the <font color="Red">beta</font> function in below two expressions:
 >$\beta(x,y)$=$\int_{0}^{\infty}t^{x-1}\cdot(1+t)^{-x-y}\operatorname dt$...(1);
 >$\beta(x,y)$=$\int_{0}^{1}t^{x-1}\cdot(1-t)^{y-1}\operatorname dt$...(2);
 >Where (1)=(2), next to prove it.